XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Customer reviews

-• Access to over 150 world markets and 24 currencies
+• Access to more than 150 global markets and a vast range of assets

 En revanche, plusieurs points négatifs sont régulièrement évoqués dans les avis :